7 Health Benefits of Cherries

-Cherries are not only delicious, they're also good for you.
-Here are seven reasons to include them in your diet.
+Cherries are not only delicious, they’re also good for you.
+Here are seven health benefits of cherries that will make you want to eat them more often.

 Cherries have gained fame as one of nature’s most powerful anti-inflammatories, which means they’re beneficial for many different conditions.
 This is due to the anthocyanins in cherries that researchers have found prevent free radical damage and inhibit cyclooxygenase enzymes better than many anti-inflammatory drugs.